benqus/pinkistate/README.md

 In this case a user client entity can aggregate the state changes into a micro-state and broadcast them to all the client connections.
 Of course this all depends on software design, this is just one possible example. :sunglasses:

-### Concept
+### Concept/Motivation

-One minimal source file that is easily understandable, debuggable and includable in the source code.
+One minimal source file that is easily understandable, debuggable leaving a short call-stack ergo having minimal impact in the execution frame.
-Transpilation is completely up to you.
+(This of course depends on you as a developer/engineer as well).

 Minimalistic API with 4 methods:
 - Trigger - trigger state transform with payload
-- Transform - merge payload into state
+- Transform - update/transform/mutate state
 - Change - callback for when the state changes
 - Read - return actual state